Azure/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2019-12-01-preview/types.md

 * **clientAuthenticationMethod**: ('Basic' | 'Body' | string)[]: Method of authentication supported by the token endpoint of this authorization server.
 Possible values are Basic and/or Body.
 When Body is specified, client credentials and other parameters are passed within the request body in the application/x-www-form-urlencoded format.
 * **clientId**: string (Required): Client or app id registered with this authorization server.
 * **clientRegistrationEndpoint**: string (Required): Optional reference to a page where client or app registration for this authorization server is performed.
 Contains absolute URL to entity being referenced.
-* **clientSecret**: string: Client or app secret registered with this authorization server.
+* **clientSecret**: string {secure}: Client or app secret registered with this authorization server.
 This property will not be filled on 'GET' operations!
 Use '/listSecrets' POST request to get the value.
 * **defaultScope**: string: Access token scope that is going to be requested by default.
 Can be overridden at the API level.
 Should be provided in the form of a string containing space-delimited values.
 * **description**: string: Description of the authorization server.
 Can contain HTML formatting tags.
-* **displayName**: string (Required): User-friendly authorization server name.
+* **displayName**: string {minLength: 1, maxLength: 50} (Required): User-friendly authorization server name.
 * **grantTypes**: ('authorizationCode' | 'clientCredentials' | 'implicit' | 'resourceOwnerPassword' | string)[] (Required): Form of an authorization grant, which the client uses to request the access token.
 * **resourceOwnerPassword**: string: Can be optionally specified when resource owner password grant type is supported by this authorization server.
 Default resource owner password.
 * **resourceOwnerUsername**: string: Can be optionally specified when resource owner password grant type is supported by this authorization server.
 Default resource owner username.